onebarloop/onebarloop/README.md

 - Next.js
 - Python
  ```

+You are welcome to check my public repos.
+Please keep in mind, that most of them are practice-projects.
+Therefore they are often not finished.
+You can find my **capstone-project** [here](https://github.com/onebarloop/capstone-project)

 When I am not glued to the monitor I love producing electronic music, tinkering with arduino and raspberry, mentoring young kids [@jugend hackt](https://www.jugendhackt.org) and meet up with friends for a hike or a drink.
 I don't like Harry Potter.

 ***
 And now for something completely different: